 Difficult parents love making you feel like you've done or said something that hurt them.
 Or, in a different scenario, you're a bad person if you don't do something they ask.

 Don't fall for it.
-If you feel like you're being lured into a guilt trap, calmly tell them that you don't appreciate being emotionally manipulated, and you won't tolerate it anyone.
+If you feel like you're being lured into a guilt trap, calmly tell them that you don't appreciate being emotionally manipulated, and you won't tolerate it anymore.
 Manipulators don't like being called out on their dirty tricks.

-Another great approach is the use of mental aikido.* Step One: Agree with the person.
+Another approach is the use of mental aikido.* Step One: Agree with the person.
 Step Two: State your purpose.
 Step Three: Repeat as needed.
 Example: